 Hopefully, with this recipe and the few tips I have given, you can create your ultimate chocolate brownie!
 Remember the key is to underbake!

-Recipe inspired by my Gran and Cafe Delites
+Recipe inspired by my Gran and adapted from Cafe Delites

 - 240g Butter or Margarine